Newsletter – June 2004

 In simple terms, ‘biometrics’ is the science and technology of measuring and statistically analyzing biological data.
 In the context of national ID cards, biometric information is data containing information about human body characteristics (such as fingerprints, eye retinas or irises, voice patterns, facial patterns, or hand measurements).

-The British Government is particularly interested in the idea of putting biometric information related to facial recognition, iris images and/or fingerprints onto compulsory identity cards.
+The British Government was particularly interested in the idea of putting biometric information related to facial recognition, iris images and/or fingerprints onto compulsory identity cards.
 This is partly due to recommendations of the International Civil Aviation Authority (ICAO).
-The ICAO has nominated facial recognition as the primary biometric for travel documents with fingerprint (and possibly iris pattern) as secondary but not mandatory.
+The ICAO nominated facial recognition as the primary biometric for travel documents with fingerprint (and possibly iris pattern) as secondary but not mandatory.

 The case for biometric data